+Daily Language: Complete the daily language sheets as best you can, practicing grammar, spelling, letter sounds, capitalization, parts of speech, and more.
 Writing: Use the notebook, some lined paper, or a computer to complete the writing tasks.
 Students should try to write as much as they can each day, which will vary for each student and topic.
 Encourage your child to use proper capitalization and punctuation, as well as to reread their writing to ensure it makes sense.
 Each piece of writing can be accompanied by a drawing, especially for grades 2 and 3.

 If your child is still working on building words and making sentences, encourage them to write whatever words and letters they know, and to label their drawing.
 They can also orally tell you their story and have you scribe it or record it for me to see.
 These writing tasks are about more than the actual writing, they are also about forming and sharing ideas.

 Spelling: We use the Words Their Way spelling program.
 Some families may already be familiar with this program.
 The students will be assessed during the first couple of weeks at school so that I can assign them an appropriate set of words and skills to work on.